S3-working-group/s3-practical-guide/docs/organizational-structure.md

 Sociocracy 3.0 describes a variety of patterns to grow organizational structure.

 -   patterns apply to different layers of abstraction
--   different structural patterns serve different drivers
+-   different structural patterns serve different <dfn data-info="Driver: A person’s or a group's motive for responding to a specific situation.">drivers</dfn>
 -   structural patterns can be adapted and combined as needed
 -   more patterns are out there and will be discovered